sblisesivdin/sblisesivdin.github.io/workbench.md

 Since my childhood, I am interested in programming.
 I started with Basic V.2.0 of Commodore 64.
 Then mainly AROS on Amiga, Fortran, Perl, PHP, Pascal (Delphi), Python and FreePascal (Lazarus) on PC.
 Sometimes, it was a wiki engine, sometimes a X-ray diffraction analysis software and sometimes cheesy codes.
 I can not define myself a good coder, just a old headed hobbyist try to do something without using object-oriented programming chaos.

+### Softwares in active development

+* **[Aestimo 1D v.2.0 (2012-...)](http://www.aestimosolver.org):** Aestimo is a one-dimensional (1D) self-consistent Schrödinger-Poisson solver for semiconductor heterostructures.
+Aestimo is started as a hobby at the beginning of 2012, and become an usable tool which can be used as a co-tool in an educational and/or scientific work.
+* **[Dehapad v.5.0 (2016-...)](https://sblisesivdin.github.io/dehapad):** Dehapad is a really very simple - light notepad application.
+It is not for programmers or writers.
+It has a sidebar mode, encryption-decryption and some other interesting features, that you can not find in many text editors.
+It is my current "hobby".
+* **[IRIS v.1.27 (2018-...)](https://www.biarsis.com/products/iris-software):** IRIS is a spectral acquisition and analysis program that is developed specially for Biarsis Argus 1000 series spectrometers.
+I am the sole developer of this project.
+* **[MOCA v.0.72 (2019-...)](https://www.biarsis.com/):** MOCA is a software for calculating the optical absorbtion/reflection spectrum of multilayer structures.
+These multilayer structures can be stacks of metals, semiconductors and insulators.
+* **[Folder Queue Manager (FQM) (2020-...)](https://github.com/lrgresearch/Folder-Queue-Manager):** A simple software for adhoc Directory Monitoring, command executing and folder copying/moving software for small tasks.

+### Softwares that still can be used

+* **[Wikepage Opus 14 v.2008.1 (2004-2008)](http://www.wikepage.org):** It is a multi-language blog-wiki hybrid derived from Wiksis.
+It released 14 versions and used in more than 1000 sites.
+After transferring the development responsibilities of the software, there was no new releases.
+It is a simple and strong script.
+I personally used to built nearly 10 sites from company sites to university department sites.
+I am seeing that still (2019) it is downloaded and used as is.
+However it may not be %100 compatible with PHP7.

 ### Out-dated software

 These small scripts/codes are dated back to when I was a BSc student.